Skip to main content Skip to accessibility

 EVs don’t need fossil fuels to work so they produce less greenhouse gas emissions than petrol and diesel vehicles.

 An EV currently costs more to buy than the equivalent petrol or diesel car.
-However, running costs are lower and you can now find many second-hand EVs.
+However, running costs are lower and now you can find second-hand EVs.

 In the UK it’s estimated that you’ll recoup the additional upfront cost of buying an EV within 5 years because of to lower running costs.